Demographic data is essential for effective, responsive and evidence-based legislation.

 RAISE’s use of geographic information helps representatives in the Northern Ireland Assembly take evidence-based decisions for their constituencies.

-Following a study visit to Stormont, Mr Ahmed Odhowa, Senior Research Officer in the Senate Liaison Office that has been actively involved informing devolution policy, research and analysis explained how “the WFD programme broadened Kenyan Parliament’s understanding of research and evidence can be used to inform and influence legislators effectively”.
+Following a study visit to Stormont, Mr Ahmed Odhowa, Senior Research Officer in the Senate Liaison Office that has been actively involved informing devolution policy, research and analysis explained how “the WFD programme broadened Kenyan Parliament’s understanding of how research and evidence can be used to inform and influence legislators effectively”.

 WFD is now helping the Senate of Kenya set up an information system covering all of Kenya’s 47 counties.
 Such a system has the potential to help committees monitor budgets and the provision of better infrastructure across the country.
 It can also provide a stronger evidence base for laws that deliver better services to citizens while allocating precious public resources in a more equitable way across different regions.